albumcovers/curvelang/README.md

-# curvelang
+# Curve Lang
-Comprehensive Universal Rendering Via Enhancements
+### Comprehensive Universal Rendering Via Enhancements

+All of the names of the elements are coherent with HTML.